papicella/conftest-snyk-demos/README.md

 _Few things to note here_

 1. Conftest relies on the Rego language from Open Policy Agent for writing policies.
-2. thresholds data structure defines how many vulnerabilities of severity type are allowed before we fail the policy test
+2. Thresholds data structure defines how many vulnerabilities of severity type are allowed before we fail the policy test
 3. this demo has a single deny block but you could add more

 - Test it as follows